 Pump up your love for nature

-You’ve been cooped up—perhaps with kids—since March and you are going stir crazy, your dreams of Africa safari are being squashed.
+You’ve been cooped up—perhaps with kids—since March, and you are going stir crazy; your dreams of Africa safari are being squashed.
 We don’t blame you.
-While hanging out in a front or backyard (if you’re fortunate enough to even have one) or walking around the block is nice, we understand craving more.
-The great outdoors might just be the answer.
+While hanging out in a front or backyard (if you’re fortunate enough even to have one) or walking around the block is nice, we understand craving more.
+The great outdoors might be the answer.

-Countries like United states, Germany and United Kingdom are already starting to loosen restrictions on parks.
+Countries like the United States, Germany, and the United Kingdom have already loosened parks’ restrictions.
 National Parks are likewise following suit.
 Check your state’s tourism website for more information.